 The projects menu is in chronological order.
 It starts with Fun(d)raising which is on comedy in Tonga and for me very much helped me present aspects of Tongan life that I loved and allowed me to address the textual and wider epistemological and political challenges of representing life in Tonga.
 I didn’t know about Jean Rouch’s work at the time I started filming, but I think I aspired, like him, to a ‘shared anthropology’.

 The second is ‘One Week West of Molkom’, which integrates video work with the community of Angsbacka, where I was a media volunteer over three years.
 I was inspired by a documentary called ‘Three Miles North of Molkom’ to visit this course centre and taste what I experienced while watching the documentary of authentic, yet not ideological, ways of relating filled with humour of people who I really liked on camera, and continued to like when I met them in person.
 I learnt a tremendous amount from spending time in Angsbacka, personally and also professionally.
-The presence and attention to honesty, cultivated by the community practice of sharing, has changed how I teach and helped me introduce a greater sense of vulnerability into how I communicate.
+The presence and attention to honesty, cultivated by the community practice of sharing, has changed how I teach and helped me introduce a greater sense of vulnerability in how I communicate.

 Five Ways In, is a documentary on contact improvisation that very much draws on research on CI and is an example of sensuous anthropology.
 I have used CI to teach film making, and so the video also relates strongly to pedagogy.
 The process of making and screening the documentary is research that I am using to write about contact improvisation.
 This documentary has its own dedicated website.